tjbencomo/ngs-pipeline/README.md

 # ngs-pipelines
-Pipelines for processing next generation sequencing (NGS) data.
+NGS pipeline for calling somatic variants from whole exome sequencing (WES) or whole genome sequencing (WGS) data

 ## Prerequisites
 `conda` is required for `snakemake` and the bioinformatics executables.